 #2 Crocodylus Park

 When I say Darwin, I think saltwater crocodiles.
 They are commonly called salties.
-The salties are really infamous creatures and we wanted to see them from close distance.
+The salties are really infamous creatures and we wanted to see them from a close distance.
 We decided to go to one of the best attractions in Darwin – Crocodylus Park to finally see these notorious beasts.

 They are actually huge and it sends shivers down my spine when I look at them.
 Nell was delighted and not afraid at all.
 I did not feel very well in the company of a 4.5 m crocodile separated from me only by a glass fence.

 Crocodylus Park is not only a crocodile attraction.
-They also have a zoo and after seeing the crocodiles we went for a walk to see other animals like: cassowaries, emus, ostriches, peacocks, snakes, dingoes, kangaroos, wallabies, monkeys and many more.
+They also have a zoo and after seeing the crocodiles we went for a walk to see other animals like cassowaries, emus, ostriches, peacocks, snakes, dingoes, kangaroos, wallabies, monkeys and many more.
 It is a really good place a spend the whole day.